Mershops Antelope Valley Mall

-Antelope Valley Mall is a single-level, regional enclosed shopping mall in Palmdale, California, United States, in the Antelope Valley.

-Opened in September 1990, its buildings take up around 1 e6sqft.
+Mershops Antelope Valley Mall is a single-level, regional enclosed shopping mall in Palmdale, California, United States, in the Antelope Valley.
+It is managed by Spinoso Real Estate Group and owned by Mershops.
+Its buildings take up around 1 e6sqft.
 Its physical main building, parking lots, and ring road businesses encompass an area a bit less than 0.5 by 0.5 mi.

-The main indoor mall currently has about 140 stores with six anchor stores, two of which are vacant - Macy's (formerly Gottschalks), JCPenney, the first Dillard's in Southern California, Sears (closed), Forever 21 (closed, formerly Mervyns), and Dick's Sporting Goods, which opened in 2014 in an anchor originally occupied by Harris and, later, another Gottschalks store under the name Harris-Gottschalks.
-An Old Navy only accessible from inside the mall serves as a junior anchor.
-Three other anchors, Bullock's, The Broadway, and J. W. Robinson's, were planned, but never opened.
+The mall currently has about 140 stores, with four anchor stores: Macy's, JCPenney, Dillard's, and Dick's Sporting Goods.
+There is one vacant anchor, Sears, and one anchor under renovation, a former Forever 21, which is set to reopen as a Round 1 in 2026.
+Old Navy, H&M, and SkyZone are junior anchors.
+Three other anchors, Bullock's, The Broadway, and J. W. Robinson's, were planned, but never built.